dotnet/aspire/src/Components/Aspire.Azure.Security.KeyVault/README.md

 # Aspire.Azure.Security.KeyVault

+Retrieves secrets from Azure Key Vault to use in your application.
 Registers a [SecretClient](https://learn.microsoft.com/dotnet/api/azure.security.keyvault.secrets.secretclient) in the DI container for connecting to Azure Key Vault.
 Enables corresponding health checks, logging and telemetry.

 ## Getting started